If you're considering Sophie Howard's Bluesky courses, this is one article you won't wanna skip.

-The question you need to reflect on is this:
+Here's the question you need to reflect on:

-How do I want my brand to be positioned in the marketplace?
+How do you want your brand to be positioned in the marketplace?

-You'll compete with the other "private labelers" who just put their packaging on a product from Alibaba into their packaging.
-There are a lot of risks associated with going this route, such as a trademark infringement lawsuit if you've even remotely copied another seller's registered brand).
+You'd be competing with the other "private labelers" who basically just put a product from Alibaba into their packaging.
+There are a lot of risks associated with going this route, such as a trademark infringement lawsuit if you've even remotely copied another seller's registered brand.

-The way you brand your product will position it somewhere between common to the marketplace and unique to the marketplace (yup, you read that right.)
+Your brand will need to be positioned somewhere between common to the marketplace and unique to the marketplace (yup, you read that right.)

-If you check out any of the other FBA course reviews on my site, you'll notice that they tend to give you the basics of branding, like setting up a brand website, put together a FB page, etc. (ASMX is a great example)
+If you check out any of the other FBA course reviews on my site, you'll notice that they tend to give you the basics of branding, like setting up a brand website, putting together a Facebook page, etc. (ASMX is a great example of this.)

 But only Blue Sky Amazon's will show you what it means to position your brand in the marketplace in ways that are hard to copy and difficult to compete with.

-Because every other course teaching the Amazon system shows you how to use tools that are common to everyone, ie. available to the general public on the internet.
+Well, because every other course teaching the Amazon system shows you how to use tools that are available to the general public on the internet.

-For example, Alibaba is a great tool, it's helpful to research suppliers and so forth.
+For example, Alibaba is a great tool, very helpful for researching suppliers and so forth.

 And since everyone has access to Jack Ma's creation, any product you buy from there can be copied relatively easily.

 But that's just the physical product side.

-If you only use internet tools (Jungle Scout, Google Keyword Planner, Merchant Words, etc.) to determine your so called "homerun products," you will end up being copied.
+If you rely solely internet tools (Jungle Scout, Google Keyword Planner, Merchant Words, etc.) to determine your so called "homerun products," you'll just end up being copied.
 Because again, the same information you'll be using will be available to everyone else who has an internet connection.